ibfisiru/Kubernetes-Cluster-Install/README.md

-# Technical write of a Kubernetes cluster installation
+# Technical write up of a Kubernetes cluster installation
 A practical homelab guide for deploying a highly available, multi-node Kubernetes cluster on a local machine using KVM/QEMU virtual machines.
 This project documents the full installation process from hypervisor setup through cluster validation.